spritz/spritz/README.md

   browser via [rxjava-gwt](https://github.com/intendia-oss/rxjava-gwt).
 I found that [RxJs](https://rxjs-dev.firebaseapp.com/api) seemed better suited for the browser context and the toolkit tended to gravitate more to the [RxJs](https://rxjs-dev.firebaseapp.com/api) way of doing things.
 Neither toolkit was easy to optimize to reduce code size and thus Streak was born.
-  Streak continues to steal, recombine and mashup the best ideas from the various reactive event streaming libraries.
+  Streak continues to steal, recombine, remix and mashup the best ideas from the various reactive event streaming libraries.

 * Other frameworks that influenced or are influencing the development of Streak include;